stanislava-1/Trial-Database-PostgreSQL/README.md

 # Trial-Database-PostgreSQL

 My trial database project using PostgreSQL + Python.
 The database stores data about imaginary students and the application allows to enter data, delete data, order data and see the database statistics.
-To see the application and try how it works, you have to run it on localhost.
+To see the application and test how it works, you have to run it on localhost.
 Here are the steps, how to do it:

 1. Install Virtual Box: https://www.virtualbox.org/wiki/Downloads